mqmaurer/MI-Proj-24-25-T4/README.md

 <details>
  <summary> Show more </summary>

-The application runs scripts in a CI-Pipeline, if you create a Pull-Request to the main-Branch of this repository.
+📌 **Note:** The application runs scripts in a CI-Pipeline, if you create a Pull-Request to the main-Branch of this repository.

 #### How to run the scripts manually
  - Check the Test-Coverage